Key and Value Weights Are Probably All You Need: On the Necessity of the Query, Key, Value weight Triplet in Self-Attention Transformers: Introduction

-\begin{proof}[Proof of Theorem \ref{thm:AttentionSkipOnlyQWElim}] We first clarify the architecture.
-The complete model consists of an embedding layer, $n$ transformer blocks, and a final LM Head (unembedding layer).
-For a token sequence $x = (x_0, \ldots, x_k)$, let $E[x]$ denote the matrix obtained by looking up the embeddings for each token, and let $E_P[0:k]$ denote the positional embeddings for positions $0$ through $k$.
-The input to the first layer is $X_0 = E[x] + E_P[0:k]$.
+We now proceed with the main proof.
+The complete model consists of an embedding layer, $L$ transformer blocks, and a final LM Head.
+For a token sequence $x = (x_0, \ldots, x_k)$, let $E[x]$ denote the embedding matrix and $E_P[0:k]$ the positional embeddings.
+The input to the first block is $X_0 = E[x] + E_P[0:k]$, and we write $X_i = B_i(X_{i-1})$ for the output of block $i$.

-In the original model, each block-layer $B_i$ for $1 \le i \le L$ consists of an attention layer with skip connection followed by an MLP layer without skip connection:

-where $\phi$ denotes the element-wise activation function (e.g., ReLU or GELU).
-The final output is computed as $X_nW_{LM}$ where $W_{LM}$ is the unembedding matrix and $X_n$ is the output after all $n$ blocks.